Axway/Cloud-Automation/APIM/Techlabs/Policy_Studio/Group_membership_quota_policy/Readme.md

 ### Tests
 We want to test the policy with different users, belonging to different groups.
-Setup was already done in this environment.
-You can talk a look of it here;
+Setup was already done in the reference environment.
+You can take a look of it here :
 - The list of users:

 ![user_list](./imgs/user_list.png)

 - The list of groups:

 ![group_list](./imgs/group_list.png)

 - The following users are part of the "Gold" group:

 ![gold_group](./imgs/gold_group.png)

 - The following users are part of the "Silver" group:

 ![silver_group](./imgs/silver_group.png)

 Let's test with different user.
 Web browser can remind identity you put, so do not easy to open a new private tab or close and reopne the browser.